 About:

 Native to the Mediterranean Middle East, Cyclamen is a genus of perennial flowering plants that tend to grow out of rocky hillsides, woodlands, and shrublands.
-These lovely flowers grow in clumps of heart-shaped leaves marbled with stripes of light and dark green.
-Stems with shooting star-shaped flowers sprout from the plant’s center and feature five sepals topped with five upswept petals.
+These lovely flowers grow in clumps of heart-shaped leaves marbled with light and dark green stripes.
+Stems with shooting star-shaped flowers sprout from the plant’s center, featuring five sepals topped with five upswept petals.
 Blooms begin in autumn and continue through winter.
 When dormant, cyclamens appear almost dead, but they are simply dormant.

 Growing Zones: | 9 to 11 |